All About Sea Salt

 Source Lauren @ Blesser House

 Sea Salt: Before we get started

-Not only have I worked with this colour on a daily basis with clients, I painted a BIG OLE sample and strapped it to my body for the day (the non-kinky form of body paint).
+Not only have I worked with this colour on a daily basis with my colour consulting clients, I painted a BIG OLE sample and strapped it to my body for the day (the non-kinky form of body paint).
 Paint sample on one hip, wine bottle on the other – I was locked n’ loaded!

-I looked at it in North and South facing rooms – morning, noon and night, so I could accurately tell you what it does and why it does it!
+I looked at it in north and south facing rooms – morning, noon and night, so I could accurately tell you what it does and why it does it!

 And let me tell you, I needed that bottle of wine – in a sippy cup.
 By the time I was done with this colour (and bottle) my brain was swimming with the many ways Sea Salt changed its appearance throughout the day.
 I mean every colour will change on a room-to-room/wall-to-wall basis, but it must be the mix of undertones in this bad boy that make it the ULTIMATE chameleon colour!